czue/pegasus-docs/subscriptions.md

 - `checkout.session.completed`

-A few pieces of setup that are required:

-- For the webhook URL, it should be https://yourserver.com/stripe/webhook/. **The trailing slash is required.**
+You should enter https://yourserver.com/stripe/webhook/ for the webhook endpoint. **The trailing slash is required.**

-  If using the Stripe CLI in development you can use `stripe listen --forward-to localhost:8000/stripe/webhook/`
-- Make sure to set `DJSTRIPE_WEBHOOK_SECRET` in your `settings.py` or environment.
+**Additionally, make sure to set `DJSTRIPE_WEBHOOK_SECRET` in your `settings.py` or environment.**
-  This value can be found when configuring your webhook endpoint in the Stripe dashboard, or read from the console output in the Stripe CLI.
+This value can be found in the Stripe dashboard where you configure your webhook.

 Once webhooks are properly setup, all the underlying Stripe data will be automatically synced from Stripe with no additional setup on your part.